Six Traits of Writing

 Provide individualized feedback using the rubric

 With a kid-friendly Six-Traits rubric, you can provide students with individualized feedback on their writing.
 But contrary to popular belief, providing precise feedback to student writers does not have to involve an all-encompassing critique with the red pen.
+After creating/updating the rubric with students, use this tool to do the majority of the work.
+Accompany each piece of writing with a copy of the rubric.

 After creating/updating the rubric with students, use this tool to do the majority of the work.
 Accompany each piece of student writing with a copy of the rubric.